 Posted by Stephen Welfare, Partner

 Changes in intellectual property rights once the UK leaves the EU; those Pan European rights presently enjoyed by UK individuals and businesses will fall away, but what will replace them?
 In September 2018, the Government published its technical notices on trade marks, designs, patents and copyright if there’s no Brexit deal.
 IP rights is a massive issue, but not one that is likely to be considered a priority to the UK Brexit negotiating team.
-Whilst the UK “looks forward to exploring arrangements on IP cooperation that will provide mutual benefits to UK and EU IP rights holders” (to quote the Government), retailers should be wary of the many pitfalls they may fall into.
+Whilst the UK “looks forward to exploring arrangements on IP cooperation that will provide mutual benefits to UK and EU IP rights holders” (to quote the Government), businesses should be wary of the many pitfalls they may fall into.

 As mentioned above, changes to employment law pose a significant risk to your business, especially as it’s one of the fastest changing areas of the law.
 Legislation, both domestic and European, has made significant inroads, many of which are beneficial to the workplace.
 These concern the conditions, pay and contract terms under which staff operate.
 These changes however are often most keenly felt in the retail sector where there may be a greater than average reliance upon casual or seasonal workers.

 With the ever increasing competition from online operators, the High Street feels the greatest squeeze on profit margins.
 Of the various factors that contribute to this challenge, we often speak to retailers who are concerned about the National Living Wage, apprenticeships and compulsory workplace pensions.
 All of which are very real challenges, but when navigated correctly do not have to be a roadblock to your overall success.
+Again please contact our employment department for details.

-We know that few businesses experience a greater pressure on costs and profit margins than the retail sector.
 Manufacturers and importers will adjust their prices according to fluctuations in the exchange rates, and as the UK has seen a significant fall in the value of the Pound, this ebb and flow is particularly pronounced.
 This makes foreign imports more expensive, and this can be felt particularly keenly in the jewellery sector where so much of the High Street jewellery is made overseas.

 Whilst Britain continues to be a leader of design, it is not, and has not been for many years, a manufacturing powerhouse, so uncertainties in world economics do have a direct impact on the cost of items in UK shops.
 With added staff costs referred to above, and higher import costs through, amongst other things, poor exchange rates, the retail jeweller does face pretty serious challenges to maintaining profit levels.
+Exports and tourism dependant businesses will, on the other hand, benefit.

 Is the customer always right?
 You may have your fair share of anecdotes about dealing with… ‘misinformed’ customers, but at the end of the day, if you provide poor customer experience, your competitors benefit.

 Competition is the force that drives innovation when it comes to customer experience and the sophistication of competition never seems to slow down.
-Today the retailer is competing in the High Street, with shop-in-shops, concept stores, pop-ups, and national and multi-national chains.
+Today the retailer is competing in the High Street with; shop-in-shops, concept stores, pop-ups, and national and multi-national chains.
 That is before we even begin to consider the seemingly endless choices available online.

 When considering the ‘retail experience’, one cannot overlook the inconvenience to many consumers of travel and parking.
 With councils enforcing ever restrictive parking limitations and penalties for transgression, the High Street needs to continue developing a retail experience to rival that of the retail parks, super malls, and online.
-But where they may be big, high street retailers are small and nimble, with a closer relationship that has a greater emphasis on customer care.
+But where they may be big, high street retailers are small and nimble, with a closer relationship to their customers, that has a greater emphasis on customer care.

-As IP legal partners to the National Association of Jewellers (NAJ), we have has a strong track record in advising jewellers on intellectual property rights as well as on various aspects of commercial law.
+As IP legal partners to the National Association of Jewellers (NAJ), we have a strong track record in advising jewellers on intellectual property rights as well as on various aspects of commercial law.
 Contact Stephen Welfare on:

 020 7842 1426 Email us